jarmokivekas/tuamk-thesis/doc/main.md

 Strong local signals or the receivers own local oscillator (LO) can self-mix with itself down to zero-IF, which causes the DC-offset.

-LO leakage, LO re-radiation, and having strong in-band interference are the main mechanisms causing DC-offset\cite{raman15}.
+LO leakage, LO re-radiation, and having strong in-band interference are the main mechanisms causing DC-offset.
-The LO is relatively strong signal in order to accomplish mixing in the downconverter.
+The LO is a relatively strong signal in order to accomplish mixing in the downconverter.
 The LO signal can leak through unintended paths into the LNA in the in the front-end, where it reflects back and is fed into the downconverter where it is mixed with itself and causes a DC signal in the downconverter's output.
 The interference can be even stronger